Cloud-Storage-Team/algnet/configuration_examples/topology_examples/README.md

 The topology file is divided into multiple sections, each representing a different network topology.
 Each topology consists of:

-- `packet-spraying`: defines packet spraying type and its setting is need
+- `packet-spraying`: defines packet spraying type and its settings if needed

 - `hosts`: Defines hosts